Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2021-6-24-2021-Spring-Recommended-Presentations-by-Editorial-Board.md

 date: 2021-6-24T07:57:21.383Z
-description: "The IEICE Communication Society Editorial Board is pleased to announce the launch of a new initiative to encourage authors of outstanding papers to present their papers at international and technical committee conferences organized by the IEICE Communication Society.  "
+description: "The IEICE Communication Society Editorial Board is pleased to announce the launch of a new initiative to encourage authors of outstanding papers to present their works at international and technical committee conferences organized by the IEICE Communication Society.  "
 featuredpost: true
 featuredimage: /img/cs-edit-green.jpg